lefetmeofefet/yoffee/README.md

 ```
 First `state.class` was set, and then `state.content`.

-Instead of overwriting the whole div twice, `htmel` first updates the property
+Instead of overwriting the whole div twice, `yoffee` first updates the property
 `class`, then the textNode `content`.
 The other irrelevant text didn't change.

 #### Faster than React